datagovuk/dgu-vagrant-puppet/README.md

 ## Install the DGU Drupal Distribution

-If using Vagrant, clone the distribution on your host machine before switching to the host machine.
+If using Vagrant, clone the distribution on your host machine before switching to the host machine for the remainder of the instructions.

 Get the DGU Drupal Distribution using: